-Chance Helical Anchors
+CHANCE Helical Anchors

-Since the early 1960s, Chance Helical Anchors have been used in the electric transmission industry as the primary guy anchor solution.
-Today, Chance Helical Anchors are finding increased popularity in civil construction applications because of the versatility and cost-effectiveness of this uplift (tension) restraint solution.
+Since the early 1960s, A.B.
+Chance Helical Anchors have been used in the electric transmission industry as the primary guy anchor solution.
+Today, CHANCE Helical Anchors are finding increasing popularity in civil construction applications because of the versatility and cost effectiveness of this uplift (tension) restraint solution.

-Helical Tiebacks from Chance
+Helical Tiebacks from CHANCE

-Benefits for Using Chance Helical Anchors
+Benefits of Using CHANCE Helical Anchors

 High production capabilities

 Minimal vibration or displacement of soil during installation

 Instant load capacity

-- Installation Torque continuously monitored
+Installation Torque continuously monitored

-- No spoils removal (ideal for contaminated site conditions)
+No spoils removal (ideal for contaminated site conditions)

-- Easily installed in areas with limited access
+Easily installed in areas with limited access

 Helical Anchor Installation

-Chance Helical Anchor Installation Overview
+CHANCE Helical Anchor Installation Overview

 A helical anchor is used to resist tensile loading.
-For these tension only anchors, square shaft helical anchors are the logical choice.
+For these tension-only anchors, square shaft helical anchors are the logical choice.
 The helical anchor is segmented with helical bearing plates welded to a central steel square shaft.

-Chance Helical Wall Anchoring System
+CHANCE Helical Wall Anchoring System

-The AB Chance Helical Wall Anchor System components include: Lead Helix, Extension(s), Anchor Termination, Wall Plate (or C-channel for blocked foundations).
-The installation steps include:
+The A.B.
+Chance Helical Retaining Wall Anchor System components include Lead Helix, Extension(s), Anchor Termination, and Wall Plate (or C-channel for blocked foundations).

-- The foundation is prepared for anchor installation by drilling 3” diameter holes at each anchor location from the inside to the outside.
+- The foundation is prepared for anchor installation by drilling 3″ diameter holes at each anchor location from the inside to the outside.

-- After the Helical anchor is screwed into the inactive soil, it is then extended through the drilled hole in the wall.
+- After the helical anchor is screwed into the inactive soil, it is then extended through the drilled hole in the wall.

 - From the inside, a wall plate (or a steel 6″ C-channel for blocked foundations) is attached to the anchor and tightly secured.